-Know that you should always say 'thank you' when you receive something or someone does something nice for you.
+Know that you should always say 'thank you' when you receive something or someone does something kind for you.

 Know that you should let any waiting adults through a doorway before walking through yourself.

-Know that you should say 'Good morning/afternoon' to adults if spoken to.

-Know that it is important to show gratitude to others by thanking people for what they have done for you (a school value).
+Know that you should say 'Good morning' or 'Good afternoon' to adults if they speak to you.
+Know that it is important to show gratitude by thanking people for what they have done for you, as this reflects our school values.